sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 and thousands of files there were some more important driving goals for developing Git[^2].

 - Security: in the sense that no one can corrupt or sneak in a change.
-- Be <i>fast</i>: at Linux kernel code scale, it is important that the DVCS will have performance in mind.
+- Be <i>fast</i>: at Linux kernel code scale, it's important that the DVCS will have performance in mind.

 # Sheep
 Okay now, let's get on to building this hypothetical DVCS that I will call `sheep`, because this `sheep` will